Azure/azure-openapi-validator/CONTRIBUTING.md

   not increase the major version.
 Only patch or minor, as applicable.
 If your change justifies major version change, ensure the tool owner reviewed your PR.
   - Rush will also generate a changelog from the individual change files, deleting the individual files in the process.
-  - Note: `rush version --bump` *will update all of the changed packages*.
+  - Note: `rush version --bump` will update *all* of the changed packages.
 If you wish only to update one package (e.g., `@microsoft.azure/openapi-validator-rulesets`), discard all of the changes Rush generated for the other packages.
    Make sure to revert the version number(s) for those packages you do not intend to update in the dependencies/devDependencies of the `package.json` for the package you are updating.